public class Table

 extends java.util.LinkedHashMap<java.lang.String,double[]>

-All data in the Table
+All data in the Table is stored as double.

-However, if a time stamp column was found in the original File
+However, if a time stamp column was found in the original File,

-of time stamps may be retrieved.
+a long[] of time stamps may be retrieved.

 Additionally, if a time stamp column is present, the sampling rate of the